 - Stay Hydrated: Drinking an adequate amount of water throughout the day can help maintain healthy digestion and prevent dehydration, especially if there is vomiting or diarrhea associated with peptic ulcers.

 - Manage Stress: Stress doesn’t cause peptic ulcers, but it can worsen symptoms.
-Incorporate stress-reduction techniques such as meditation, yoga, deep breathing exercises, or regular physical activity into your routine to help manage stress levels.
+Use stress-reduction techniques such as meditation, yoga, deep breathing exercises, or regular physical activity into your routine to help manage stress levels.

 - Choose Easily Digestible Foods: Opt for bland, easy-to-digest foods such as plain rice, boiled or baked potatoes, lean proteins (such as chicken or fish), cooked vegetables, and whole grains.
 These foods are less likely to irritate the stomach and promote healing.